rsauvair/JPA/README.md

 ## Tools used

 First of all, here's a list of all the tools we will use in this tutorial :
-* An IDE : We will use Intellij IDEA here
+* A Java IDE : We will use Intellij IDEA here
 * Maven
 * Spring Data JPA
 * H2 database